-- (a) Organizations responsible for NEOs and associated activities and facilities must develop and implement a configuration management program incorporating elements applicable to NEOs and associated activities and facilities. - (b) To ensure consistency with design requirements and the safety basis, the configuration management program must specifically include the following: - control of the physical configuration of a nuclear explosive and its components; the tooling, equipment, and procedures used in NEOs and associated activities; and the interface with the facilities in which these operations and activities are conducted; - unique identification of special tooling and equipment used in NEOs; - 3 positive identification of tooling and equipment requiring calibration/testing within a calibration/testing control program; and - 4 incorporation of approved changes into all affected documents (including design documents, drawings, procedures, and safety basis documents) and programs (including maintenance and training).
+- (a) Organizations responsible for NEOs and NEO-associated activities and facilities must develop and implement a configuration management program incorporating elements applicable to NEOs and NEO-associated activities and facilities. - (b) To ensure consistency with design requirements and the safety basis, the configuration management program must include the following:

+- 1 the physical configuration of a nuclear explosive and its components; the tooling, equipment, and procedures used in NEOs and NEO-associated activities; and the interface with the facilities in which these operations and activities are conducted; - 2 unique identification of special tooling and equipment used in NEOs; - 3 positive identification of tooling and equipment requiring calibration or testing within a calibration or testing control program; and - 4 incorporation of approved changes into all affected documents (including design documents, drawings, procedures, and safety basis documents) and programs (including maintenance and training).